Are We Role-Playing On Life’s Stage?

 Every day, you step onto the stage of life.
 You’ve got a choice – deliver a forgettable performance or bring the house down.
 Which one’s it going to be?

-Here’s the truth bomb: Life isn’t about finding your role.
+Here’s the truth bomb: Life isn’t about role-playing.
 It’s about creating it.
 You’re not limited by the script society hands you – you can rewrite that shit anytime you want.

 But that’s not you.
 You’re here to command the spotlight.